Digital Health

 • Data Security and Trust with an EMR

 This is a huge topic, and we tackled this by speaking to Keith Donohoe (Consumer Advocate) and Robyn Gillies (Chief Medical Information Officer, EMR Royal Melbourne).
 We spoke about what data is captured in an EMR and why, how this information is managed and accessed, and what safeguards are often put in place to protect information from ‘bad agents’.
-You can watch the webinar replay here or read a summary or transcript here.
+You can watch the webinar replay here.

 • Data Use – who gets to use our data?
 How can we ensure our data is used appropriately and that it helps improve services?
 Our Consumer Charter expresses that we do want our data to be used to help improve health care for ourselves and others, but consent and transparency is important.
 At one of our meetings, we spoke to Giles Nunnis from WA Primary Health Alliance and Merilee Needham from South Metro Health on the topic of data in our hospitals and GP services.
 Unfortunately the video didn’t work, but you can read a summary here or read the full transcript here.